Smart Publishing Ltd. is a Canadian company incorporated in the Province of British Columbia, since 2005.

 - Would I consider the dealing fair if I were the author of the work, or the copyright owner?

-All material used according to Fair Dealing best practices must be reproduced accurately, and acknowledged as The Red Letter Gospel © 2017 by Smart Publishing Ltd. or The Synoptic Gospel © 2017 by Smart Publishing Ltd. when quoting only the fifth column text, or as FIVE COLUMN © 2017 by Smart Publishing Ltd. for the reproduction of any part of the four Gospel harmony.
+All material used according to Fair Dealing best practices must be reproduced accurately, and acknowledged as The Synoptic Gospel © 2009 by Smart Publishing Ltd., or as The Red Letter Gospel © 2017 by Smart Publishing Ltd., when quoting only the Fifth Column unified text, or as FIVE COLUMN © 2009 by Smart Publishing Ltd. for the reproduction of any part of the Four Gospel Harmony.

-In exception to the stated full reservation of all rights listed above, so that the verses of the Gospel of Jesus Christ may be used for educational and spiritual purposes, as in a church setting, limited general and specific permissions of use are granted for each format of each Smart Publishing Ltd. publications.
+In exception to the stated full reservation of all rights listed above, so that the Verses of the Gospel of Jesus Christ may be used for educational and spiritual purposes, as in a church or educational setting, limited general and specific Permissions of Use and To Quote are granted for each format of each Smart Publishing Ltd. publications.